 Here are 4 of my favorite children’s books for your younger students.

 #3.
-Listen to a Day of the Dead Song
+Listen to a Day of the Dead Spanish Song

 “Ofrenda” by Pedro Guerra is the perfect song for Day of the Dead.
 In it, he sings about the various offerings that you leave to entice the spirits of your loved ones to return.
 Love how he describes leaving items encapsulating all 5 senses to attract the spirits (food, drinks, incense, candle light, etc).

 #2.
-How to Make Day of the Dead Tissue Flowers
+Day of the Dead Crafts: Tissue Paper Flowers

 I don’t know about you, but I love crafts that are simple, cheap, and easy to clean up.
 All you need is yellow and orange tissue paper, green pipe cleaners, a stapler and scissors.
 Best to watch the video to see how this is done.
 But these literally take 5-10 minutes.
 Very simple!